 This really depends on your background (native and other acquired languages), motivation, time dedication and learning skills.

-If you’re a beginner now and your super dedicated, in ideal conditions, you could get to B2 in a year.
+If you’re a beginner now and you’re super dedicated, in ideal conditions, you could get to B2 in a year.
 Our advice would then be to not focus too much on the levels, but immerse yourself in the Dutch language as much as possible.

 Most of our students are highly skilled expats and University students.
 They usually range between 20 and 45 years old.
 They are working at the University or a multinational, run their own business or they’re staying home with their kids.